20steps/alexa/web/wp-content/plugins/social-pug/readme.txt

 == Changelog ==
+= 1.3.6 =
+* Misc: Added support for Twitter summary card with large image

 = 1.3.5 =
 * New: Added option to set a custom value for the mobile device screen width in order to display or hide the social media share buttons
 * Misc: Updated the social media icon font